raspberrypilearning/scary-spot-the-difference/worksheet.md

     import pygame
     from pygame.locals import*
     ```
 1. Next you need to initialise pygame and then use a few variable to store some important constants.
-We want to set a screen fill colour, and the width and height of the images we're going to use.
+We want to set a screen fill colour, and the width and height of the largest image we're going to use.

     ``` python
     pygame.init()
-    white = (255, 255, 255)
+    black = (0, 0, 0)
-    w = 1280
+    w = 1024
-    h = 675
+    h = 683
     ```

 1. Lastly for this section, you can instruct pygame to create a full-screen window that is filled with the colour white.

     ``` python
     screen = pygame.display.set_mode((w, h), FULLSCREEN)
-    screen.fill((white))
+    screen.fill((black))
     ```

 1. Save your file and call it `run_me.py` (so we don't give anything away), and then run it by pressing `F5`.